davcheng/ML_Notes/README.md

 # Performance
 After you've built and trained your model, the next step is to figure out if it's actually any good.
-While it sounds pretty simple, it gets pretty sticky pretty quickly - particularly with these three terms that I am convinced no one truly remembers for more than 10 minutes.
+While it sounds pretty simple, it gets pretty sticky pretty quickly - particularly with these three terms - accuracy, precision, and recall - that I am convinced no one truly remembers for more than 10 minutes.
 Hopefully this (and whatever diagrams your 7th grade science teacher showed you) will help.

 Accuracy - This is the number of correct predictions divided by the number of total predictions.
-While this seems like a pretty good measurement for performance (and might be fine most of the time), data is tricky and horrible.
+While this seems like a pretty good measure of performance (and it might be fine most of the time), data is tricky and horrible.
 For example, pretend you are screening people for some rare disease that only 1 in a 1000 people have.
-If your "algorithm" for determining if someone is "disease-free" is "EVERYONE IS DISEASE-FREE", your accuracy would be through the roof (99.9%).
-And if you only used accuracy to evaluate performance, you'd think you're a genius.
-But, obviously, you are an idiot because your algorithm literally didn't identify a single person who actually had the disease.
-That's where precision and recall come in...
+If your "algorithm" for determining if someone is "disease-free" is "EVERYONE IS DISEASE-FREE", your accuracy would be pretty stellar (99.9% to be exact).
+And if your boss only used accuracy to evaluate performance, he'd probably give you a promotion.
+But, unfortunately, you're probably going to be fired because your algorithm literally didn't identify a single person who actually had the disease.
+That's why accuracy isn't sufficient, and that's where precision and recall come in.

-Precision - Precision is how many people did you actually classified as having the disease, divided by the total number of people that had the disease.
-Meaning, if in 3000 people, 3 people had the disease, and you got 2 of them, your precision would be 2/3.
-If in 3000 people, 3 had the disease, and you guessed 2999 of them had the disease and missed one of the ones that didn't, you're precision would still be 2/3 (since it doesnt care about the ones you marked as "pregnant")
+Precision - This is kind of like your "catch-rate".
+In the disease prediction example, precision is "how many people did you classify as having the disease", divided by the "total number of people that had the disease".
+Meaning, if you screened 3000 people, and 3 had the disease, and you're algorithm correctly identified 2 of them as having the disease, your precision would be 2/3.
+If in 3000 people, 3 had the disease, and you guessed 2999 of them had the disease and missed one of the ones that didn't, you're precision would still be 2/3 (since it doesn't care about the ones you marked as over-marked as "diseased").
+There are certain cases where you would want higher precision, which would be more conservative (for instance, cancer screenings), where as other cases, you would wouldn't (spam emails... if only gmail would stop marking those important emails that I don't respond to because they were "marked as spam"...)

-Recall - This is the number of people who actually had the disease, within all of the people you flagged as having a disease.
+Recall - This the "how many good eggs do you have in your basket" rate.
+This is the number of people who actually had the disease, within all of the people you flagged as having a disease.

-Recall
+Example Illustration
+You have an algorithm that predicts whether or not a person is pregnant (perhaps based on shopping history).
+Let's assume 1000 people visit the site, and only 10 are pregnant:

+Case 1: You predict no one is pregnant accuracy = total correct predictions / total predictions = 990/1000 = 90%
+precision = total correctly identified / total that could have been correctly identified = 0/10 = 0%
+recall = total that were pregnant / total identified as pregnant = 0/0 = undefined

+Case 2: You predict everyone is pregnant accuracy = 10/1000 = 1%
+precision = 10/10 = 100% (you got everyone that was pregnant)
+recall = 10/1000 = 1%

+Case 3: You

+For something like, marking someone as having a rare, but treatable life-threatening disease, you would probably want an algorithm with better precision (don't let anyone slip through the cracks).

+However, if you were making a spam detection algorithm for email filtering, you probably don't want to over mark things as spam (or you might miss an important email).
+In this example

+These examples highlight the core principle in performance which is, in order to figure out if a model/algorithm is "good" or not, it is imperative to first understand the cost of mistakes (is it better to over guess or under guess?).
+Usually what people will do is assign a cost to each of the four scenarios (incorrectly saying someone IS pregnant, incorrectly saying some IS NOT pregnant, correctly saying someone IS pregnant, and correctly saying someone IS NOT pregnant).

 ## Flavors of NN